If your cat only urinates outside the box and at specific locations, you should also read the article about spraying behaviour.

 If so Chances are that your cat just got tired of the box and went elsewhere.
 If there were several small puddles, or if you notice blood in the urine, get your cat to the vet quickly.

 Is your cat removing its waste from the litter pan?

-?
 If so, it is probably marking out its territory.
 Chances are you have introduced a new cat into the house, or perhaps your cat smells an intruder from outside.
-You can help this situation by removing the solids the minute you notice them appearing all over the floor.
-Remember that bringing cats together can be a tricky business and should be done properly.
+You can help this situation by removing solids the minute you notice them appearing all over the floor.
+Remember that bringing cats home can be a tricky business and should be done properly.
 Please refer to this article: “I’d like you to Meet…” – Introducing Cats to learn about how to reduce stress when introducing a new cat into the household.